Risk of Vitamin D deficiency

 Sunshine is where most of your Vitamin D comes from.
 Even a healthy diet that provides all the other vitamins and goodness you need, is unlikely to provide enough Vitamin D. There are some foods that contain it, which you could add to you own and your families diet to boost their levels of Vitamin D.

 Even though the amounts of Vitamin D we need are very small it is still not easy to get Vitamin D from diet alone.

-Vitamin D is essential for healthy bones.
-In the UK we get most of our vitamin D from sunlight from around late March/early April to the end of September.
+In the UK we get most of our Vitamin D from sunlight from around late March/early April to the end of September.
 Try and get outside as much as possible if the weather is good as this can be really beneficial to you and your family.

 We know that sunscreen and shade are important ways to protects us from skin damage and cancers.

 Some groups of people may be more at risk from Vitamin D deficiency.
 It is recommended that the groups below take a supplement;

 Women and children who qualify for the Healthy Start scheme can get free supplements containing Vitamin D.